laszloszurok/hugo-website/content/blog/dwm-rice.md

 Now I'll cover the click functionality, as I promised:

 To be able to have clickable icons, we first have to apply two patches for dwm itself.
-The first one is called [autostart](https://dwm.suckless.org/patches/autostart/), the second one is called [statuscmd-signal](https://dwm.suckless.org/patches/statuscmd/).
+The first one is called {{< target-blank title="autostart" url="https://dwm.suckless.org/patches/autostart/" >}}, the second one is called {{< target-blank title="statuscmd-signal" url="https://dwm.suckless.org/patches/statuscmd/" >}}.
 Download and apply them with the patch command, just like with the previous patches.
 After the autostart patch you have to make a directory in your home folder called .dwm.
 Then you have to make a script called autostart.sh in that directory.
 Add the following content to the script:
 ```bash